lenmorld/FoodAR/DIARY.md

 [+] must clear "view buffer" before activating it again

+[ ] !!! test/ make the 3Dtext stay with food at all costs! even when camera moves away --> VERY BUGGY! works sometimes

 [ ] improve performance of 3Dtext geometry loading

+[ ] made CORE NUTRIENTS 7 instead of 5, to add SUGAR and SODIUM

+[-] disabled the check for matching NUTRIENTS_FOR_DISPLAY (limited to 5/7), to let calling function decide
+    on nect

-[ ] have 10 instead of 5 available global NUTRIENTS_FOR_DISPLAY, but always display 5 most important if available(possilby with rank of priority)
+[+] have 10 instead of 5 available global NUTRIENTS_FOR_DISPLAY, but always display 5 most important if available(possilby with rank of priority)
-    so there would be a backup nutrient when some are not available
+    so there would be a backup nutrient when some are not available -> always show at least 5 nutrients

+[ ] fix 0 errors on line 012:103 on food-helper-module.js

 [ ] add attribution Clarifai and Edamam https://developer.edamam.com/attribution